Department of Philosophy Courses

 Among the most significant developments in modern logic is the formal analysis of the notions of provability and logical consequence for the logic of relations and quantification, known as first-order logic.
 These notions are related by the soundness and completeness theorems: a logical formula is provable if and only if it is true under every interpretation.
 This course provides a formal specification of the syntax and semantics of first-order logic and then proves the soundness and completeness theorems.
 Other topics may include: basic model theory, intuitionistic, modal, and higher-order logics.

-Prerequisites: 15-251 or 80-210 or 21-127 or 80-211
+Prerequisites: 21-127 or 15-251 or 80-210 or 80-211

 80-311 Undecidability and Incompleteness